 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated Jul 10, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Jul 10, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 The IHG® Rewards Club Premier Credit Card Sign-Up Bonus

 The IHG® Rewards Club Premier Credit Card has a good sign-up bonus: Earn 125,000 bonus points after spending $3,000 on purchases within the first three months of account opening.